ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/README.md

 > Investigations are grouped here when **host-level compromise and persistence mechanisms are the primary investigation focus**, not solely based on how the attacker initially gained access.
 Even if phishing, exploitation, or lateral movement precedes the activity, cases are categorized here when **endpoint telemetry and local artifacts drive detection, validation, and scoping**.
 -->

+Investigations in this category typically focus on:

+- **Malware execution and suspicious process behavior**, including binaries launched from abnormal locations or using suspicious command-line arguments.
+- **Persistence mechanisms**, such as registry autorun keys, scheduled tasks, service abuse, or unauthorized account creation used to maintain long-term access.
+- **Post-exploitation host activity**, where attackers leverage built-in system tools (Living-off-the-Land techniques) to blend into normal administrative behavior.

 Although initial access may occur elsewhere, cases are organized here when the **core investigation relies on endpoint logs and host artifacts to confirm compromise and persistence**.

 ---